-I am sending you some information about the Crash Course (Laboratory of Computer Programming) and about the Computer Programming course scheduled in November 2018 in general.
+I am sending you some information about the Crash Course (Laboratory of Computer Programming) and about the Computer Programming course scheduled in November 2019 in general.

-- The Crash Course will start Friday the 16th of February, 14.00-18.00, Aula 5 - The Lecturer will be: Prof. Filippo Piccinini - Concerning the Crash Course it is very important to know that the Exam of Computer Programming is organized in two sequential steps: - 1) A PROGRAMMING TEST; - 2) A DISCUSSION OF A PROJECT realized alone or in a group.
+- The Crash Course will start Friday the 22th of February at 14.00-18.00 - The Lecturer will be: Prof. Filippo Piccinini - Concerning the Crash Course it is very important to know that the Exam of Computer Programming is organized in two sequential steps: - 1) A WRITTEN TEST; - 2) (optional) A DISCUSSION OF A PROJECT realized alone or in a group.
+Only students that pass the written test can submit a project proposal. - -The goal of the Crash course is to give students basic programming notions sufficient for following the Computer Programming course without problems.